Time-dependent queue length distribution in queues fed by $K$ customers in a finite interval: Introduction

 The CTBP is characterized by $K$ and $f(t)$, which enables us to treat the total number $K$ of arrivals separately from the time-dependent likelihood $f(t)$ of arrival times.
 In the CTBP, the numbers of arrivals occurring in disjoint time intervals follow a multinomial distribution, so that they are not independent.
 This dependence among arrivals introduces complexities in the analysis of queueing models with CTBP arrivals.

-\emph{Related Work} Queueing models with CTBP arrivals are not entirely new but they have not received significant attention until recently.
+\emph{Related Work} Queueing models with CTBP arrivals are not entirely new, but they have not received significant attention until recently.
 An earlier study related to this topic can be found in \cite{Minh1977}, where a discrete-time model is analyzed through calculating the transient probabilities of a Markov chain.
 For models with CTBP arrivals, large-population asymptotics are explored in \cite{Louchard1988} and \cite{Louchard1994}, which show weak convergence to Gaussian processes for infinite-server and single-server queues.

 Although research on queues with CTBP arrivals stagnated after these studies, the topic has regained interest in recent years.
-In \cite{Honnappa2012, Honnappa2015}, a single-server queue with CTBP arrivals is referred to as a $\Delta_{(i)}$/GI/$1$ queue, where the authors derive fluid and diffusion limits for large population size $K$ and they identified several operating regemes based on the load level.
-In \cite{Bet2019, Bet2020}, the convergence to a reflected Brownian motion with parabolic draft is established under specific time and spatial scaling limits.
-In \cite{Bet2017}, it is shown that when service times follows a heavy-tailed distribution, the queue length process converges to an $\alpha$-stable process as the population size $K$ goes to infinity.
+In \cite{Honnappa2012, Honnappa2015}, a single-server queue with CTBP arrivals is referred to as a $\Delta_{(i)}$/GI/$1$ queue, where the authors derive fluid and diffusion limits for large population size $K$ and they identify several operating regimes based on the load level.
+In \cite{Bet2019, Bet2020}, the convergence to a reflected Brownian motion with parabolic drift is established under specific time and spatial scaling limits.
+In \cite{Bet2017}, it is shown that when service times follow a heavy-tailed distribution, the queue length process converges to an $\alpha$-stable process as the population size $K$ goes to infinity.
 Furthermore, in \cite{Glynn2017, Honnappa2017}, this model is termed the Random Scatter Traffic Model (RS/G/$1$) and large deviation principles for the workload process are established.

 While these studies primarily focus on scaling limits of the queue-length and workload processes, only a few have addressed its exact analysis.
-In \cite{Bet2022}, the distribution of the number of customers served during a single operational period is derived for the case of exponentially distributed arrival and service times, utilizing the representation of the system as a Markov chain.
-Additionally, the transient analysis of work in system has been conducted by Mandjes and Rutgers \cite{Mandjes2024}, deriving the double Laplace transform in time and workload.
+In \cite{Bet2022}, the distribution of the number of customers served during a single operational period is derived for the case of exponentially distributed inter-arrival and service times, utilizing the representation of the system as a Markov chain.
+Additionally, the transient analysis of work in system has been conducted in \cite{Mandjes2024}, deriving the double Laplace transform in time and workload.
+Moreover, a model in which customers may already be present in the system at time $0$ has been considered in \cite{Boxma2025}, where the probability generating function of the number of customers in the system after an exponentially distributed time interval is derived.